dujingning/inicpp/README.md

 {
     inicpp::IniManager _ini("config.ini"); // Load and parse the INI file.
     // comment section/key
-    _ini.modifyComment("server", "port", "this is the listen ip for server.");
+    _ini.setComment("server", "port", "this is the listen ip for server.");
 }
 ```
 #### 4.toString()、toInt()、toDouble()